-If your commit is just a change to one component, such as the HCL, upsd or a specific driver, prefix your commit message in a way that matches similar commits.
+If your commit is just a change to one component, such as the HCL, upsd or a specific driver, prefix your commit message in a way that matches similar commits (typically with the file name(s), check git log for inspiration).
 This helps when searching the repository or tracking down a regression.

 Referring to previous commits can be tricky.
 If you are referring to the immediate parent of a given commit, it suffices to say "the previous commit".
 (Are you correcting a typo in the previous commit?
-If you haven't pushed yet, consider using the git commit -amend command instead of creating a new commit.)
+If you haven't pushed yet, consider using the git commit --amend command instead of creating a new commit.)
 For other commits, even though tools like gitk and GitHub's repository viewers recognize Git hashes and create links automatically, it is best to add some context such as the commit title or a date.

-You may notice that some older commits have [[SVN:####]] tags and Fossil-ID footers.
+You may notice that some older commits have [[SVN: ####]] tags and Fossil-ID footers.
 These were lifted from the old SVN commit messages using reposurgeon, and should not be used as a guide for future commits.

-3.14 Commit sign-off
+4.14 Commit sign-off